bziolo/bziolo/README.md

 <h1>Hi, I'm Brian!</h1>

 <h3>Deconstructing problems down to their core elements is a particular strength of mine.
-Creating clear and concise solution reports sets me apart.
+My ability to learn, teach and lift my teammates to new heights sets me apart.
 <br>
 <br>
 I look forward to working with you!</h3>